dial-once/spikes/README.md

-# Dialonce-mvp
+# Dialonce Spikes

-Dialonce-mvo is a private git repository used to share Minimum viable product.
+Dialonce Spikes is used to store our... spikes :D